 Manager of Operations and Events

 Jamie joined the Office of Public Interest Programs and David J. Epstein Program in Public Interest Law and Policy in August 2018 and has been with the UCLA School of Law since August 2016.
-In her current role, Jamie supports our mission of nurturing a public service ethic in our community through event planning, general student support, and handling administrative matters.
-Jamie received her B.A in Criminal Justice with minors in Spanish and Forensic Studies from LaSalle University in Philadelphia.
+In their current role, Jamie supports our mission of nurturing a public service ethic in our community through managing various events, initiatives, and programs.
+Jamie started their career with the First Judicial District of Pennsylvania after receiving their B.A. in Criminal Justice with minors in Spanish and Forensic Studies from LaSalle University in Philadelphia.

 Katerin Rosales is Program Coordinator of the Office of Public Interest Programs and David J. Epstein Program in Public Interest Law and Policy.
 She is a 2021 UCLA graduate who received her B. A. in Psychology and Chicano/a Studies and Central American Studies.
 She has background working at UCLA and volunteering with various public interest organization.
 Previously, she was Project Manager for the UCLA Social Psychology Culture and Contact Lab.
 During her time as an undergraduate, she also served as an interpreter for the UCLA Law Immigrant Family Legal Clinic.